 Visiting Florida state parks can add up if you go often to spend time with your family.
-You can cut the cost of visiting the parks and have a great time enjoying discounted rates and free things in the parks!
+You can cut the cost of visiting the parks, and enjoy free things in the parks!

 Florida State Parks offer an EBT discount!